-In this blog, Professor Andy Bush, consultant paediatric chest physician, talks about asthma care, the importance of asking questions, and what he enjoys most about his job.
+In this blog, Professor Andy Bush, consultant paediatric chest physician, talks about asthma care, the importance of young people asking questions, and what he enjoys most about his job.

 Why is it so important for children and young people to ask about asthma?

 Asthma is a disease which can be treated really well, but if we get it wrong, can lead to very serious attacks.
 So, if you have asthma, it’s essential you ask questions about it, understand it, and know how to manage it.
 You need to take control of your asthma, not let it control you.

 If you have breathing problems that are affecting your daily life, it’s important to ask the question: ‘Could I have asthma?’
 Of course, there are many reasons for being short of breath on exercise, like being unfit but you should at least consider the possibility of asthma.

 It’s also worth considering that a child or young person who is always last in a race, is wheezy or breathless may have asthma that they don’t know about or is not well controlled.
 I would always encourage anyone in this situation to go to their GP to check.

 What are the most important questions children or young people should ask their healthcare professional?

 Anything that worries you is important – the only silly question is the one that’s not asked.
 If you don’t understand the answer to your question, please say so.
 Speaking as a doctor, if I have not explained something so a young person can understand it, it does not mean they are stupid, it means I have not done my job properly.
 Your doctor must explain clearly until you understand.

 As a doctor, I can’t second guess what is important or most concerning to you, but some of the common questions I get are about medication side-effects, why my patients have to take inhalers, what causes asthma, what will happen if I don’t take my medications, and will my asthma get better or be cured?
 Whatever is on your mind, please ask.